-with δ representing the phase shift between the input and output signals, whereas γ0 and τ0 are the strain and stress amplitudes, respectively.
+with δ representing the phase shift between the input and output signals, whereas γ0 and τ0 represent the strain and stress amplitudes, respectively.

-Different clinical needles were considered and the effect of the injection on the viscoelastic properties was analyzed, as it plays a crucial role in the design of injectable systems.
+Different clinical needles were considered, and the effect of the injection on the viscoelastic properties was analysed, as it plays a crucial role in the design of injectable systems.